datacamp/authoring/docs/courses/exercises/all-exercise-types/success-message.md

 ### Draw attention to the results

 For exercises that get the students to calculate results or draw a plot, it's very easy for the student to complete the exercise then not actually look at what they've just done.
-A success message that highlights an interesting results can be used to get the students to go back and look what what they just made.
+A success message that highlights interesting results can be used to get the students to go back and look at what they just made.

 ### Motivate the next exercise